layout image

 Infusion has stopped

-The most likely reason for the infusion to stop is that there is no remaining fluid to be infused and reloading according to the medical prescription is required.
+The most likely reason for the infusion to stop is there is no remaining fluid to be infused and reloading according to the medical prescription is required.
 If fluid for infusion remains then check that:

 Tubing